-Today I’m going to show you a very effective set of principles and strategies for developing a growth mindset in 2019.
+Today I’m going to show you a very effective set of principles and strategies for developing a growth mindset.

 In fact, these are the exact same strategies and steps we have used to improve our own skills and as well as the skills of the people in our team and the difference it’s made has been huge.

 We have been able to enjoy predictable improvements and more success much faster than ever before.